-Jordan may be a small country hidden in the deserts of the Middle East, but it has definitely made a name for itself by providing foreign paying patients excellent healthcare at a very affordable price.
-The high-quality medical facilities that Jordan offers attract the medical travelers, making it a prime medical tourism destination.
+Jordan may be a small country hidden in the deserts of the Middle East, but it has definitely made a name for itself by providing excellent healthcare services to foreign patients at a very affordable price.
+The high-quality medical facilities of Jordan attract medical travelers in large numbers, making it a prime medical tourism destination.

 Medical tourism in Jordan – news, updates, guides and trends by Dr Prem

 UNTWO declares Jordan as a regional hub for Medical Tourism

 The announcement was made by the UNTWO Secretary-General Zurab Pololikashvili during the “Medical and Hospital Tourism Conference” held in the Dead Sea.
 It was a moment of great pride for Jordan, an established destination in the global medical tourism index.

 Nearly one million patients from 71 countries visited Jordan for the last five years as declared by the Tourism Minister.
 Highly qualified and skilled medical and pharmaceutical workforce and affordable healthcare are the biggest advantages for Jordan medical tourism.

 The kingdom’s popular health resorts like Dead Sea, Main, Himmeh, and Wadi Rum complement the exceptional healthcare services by offering pleasurable wellness experiences.

 Medical tourism services providers seek to grow the network hospitals in Jordan by designing special guest suites to comfortably accommodate the patient and guests accompanying them.
 These arrangements also include special recovery resorts that have 24×7 facility and nursing care for the recuperating patients as well as the accompanying guest.

 For the comfort of the guest, the appointed manager of the resort is familiar with the English language.
 Additionally, numerous measures have been taken to ensure comfort of the medical tourists that include removing the language barrier with most of the staff in hospitals well versed with English, Arabic and Russian as well.